openshift/openshift-origin-design/conventions/documentation/create.md

 ### Creation via form only:

-*Some resource types can only be created with a form.
-After the resource is created, the user is automatically navigated to the created resource.*
+*Some resource types can only be created with a form.*
 ![import YAML](../images/create-form-only1.png)
 ![import YAML](../images/create-form-only2.png)
 ![import YAML](../images/create-form-only3.png)